Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 - Remove extra white spaces in the Department column and transform the values of the TermReason and - - - HispanicLatino columns to lowercase.
 - Divide the employees into active and left (terminated).
 - Add employee age and length of service (the number of years an employee has been working for the company).
-- Missing values in the DateofTermination column mean that 207 persons are still employed
+- Missing values in the "Date of Termination" column mean that 207 persons are still employed

 -